People Solicit Our Opinion On Their "Am I The Jerk?" Stories

 Another User Comments:

+“YTJ, you made no effort to have a relationship with your grandkids because you didn’t like their mother and refused to stick to her rules.
 Newsflash she is their mother, not you, she gets to make the rules.
 I’m concerned about the brother thing as well why would she make you choose between your grandkids and your brother, what did he do that made him demand you choose but yeah whatever her reasons you made the wrong choice.

 Oh and the way you handled your granddaughter was just spiteful.
 Sorry kid I don’t like your mum so you can take a hike I don’t want to know you and your siblings.
 You have always favored your daughter’s kids and your opinion on your DIL and grandkids from her will never change so why ask.
 Seems to me like you are looking for validation for being nasty to children because you don’t like their mum.”
 BuckieBurd

 Another User Comments:

-But, the daughter isn’t the mother and doesn’t deserve to be punished because of the bad blood between you and her parents.
+“Everyone sucks here.
+Your daughter was unpleasant and hard to get along with.
+It’s natural that you felt offended by her.
+But, the daughter isn’t the mother and doesn’t deserve to be punished because of the bad b***d between you and her parents.
 Now that she’s an adult and can see whoever she wants, it would behoove you to try and get to know her.
-It wasn’t her fault that you two were separated for thirteen years.

 I am bothered, though, that you say she’s reaching out to you because she desires the financial benefits her cousins have had.
 Is this something she actually said or is this just what you’re interpreting?
 Because you should have considerable pause if she blatantly said she wants a cash cow and not that she wants a grandparent.”
 Tiamat_fire_and_ice